Ogoa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups
 This is work for task 2.
 It is a script that writes out all the groups the current user is part of.

+3-new_owner
+This is work for task 3.
+It is a script that changes the owner of the file hello to the user "betty".